kubernetes-sigs/descheduler/keps/1397-evictions-in-background/README.md

 These tests will be added:
-- New tests  will be added under `sigs.k8s.io/descheduler/pkg/framework/plugins` for each mentioned plugin to test evacution (replacement of the eviction API).
+- New tests  will be added under `sigs.k8s.io/descheduler/pkg/framework/plugins` for each mentioned plugin to test evacuation (replacement of the eviction API).
-- New tests will be added under `sigs.k8s.io/descheduler/pkg/descheduler/evictions` to test the new evacution (annotation based, API based) implementation.
+- New tests will be added under `sigs.k8s.io/descheduler/pkg/descheduler/evictions` to test the new evacuation (annotation based, API based) implementation.
 - New tests under  `sigs.k8s.io/descheduler/pkg/descheduler` will be created for:
   - the new internal sorting and filtering algorithms
   - validating the evacuation limits are respected with already existing